pieroxy/conkw/doc/GRABBER_LM_SENSORS.md

 As a result, it only works on Linux and other OSes where this program exists.

 * *Full name:* `net.pieroxy.conkw.webapp.grabbers.LmSensorsGrabber`
 * *Default instance name:* `lmsensors`

+## Use cases

+* You want to monitor the fan speeds, voltages and temperatures of the computer.

 ## Configuration
 There is nothing to configure for this grabber as of now.